mitre/fieldmanual/sphinx-docs/Sandcat-Peer-to-Peer.md

 To enable an agent to use the other proxy agents you've established:
   1. Include this header in the download command `-H "gocat-extensions:proxy_http"`

   Optional: This header can speed up the proxy finding process: `-H "includeProxyPeers:HTTP"`.
 It tells the server to include a list of known proxy peers in the executable.
-Now that sandcat has mDNS functionality to dynamically discover new peers it is no longer required but is still useful to decrease start-up time.

 #### Starting Receivers